-The graduate credits do not count toward the undergraduate degree or toward any undergraduate major or minor.
-Thus, the student must meet all requirements for the undergraduate degree without counting these courses (at least 120 credit hours must remain on the undergraduate transcript after this transfer of credit).
-A Transfer of Credit form will need to be completed by the student and his or her M.P.A. coordinator after courses are taken.
-The form must be submitted to The Graduate School in order to transfer graduate credits to the student's graduate transcript.
-Written permission to take graduate courses must be obtained from the M.P.A. coordinator and the dean of The Graduate School prior to enrollment.
+Graduate credits taken prior to completion of the undergraduate degree do not count toward the undergraduate degree or toward any undergraduate major or minor.
+Thus, the student must earn at least 120 credit hours in addition to graduate coursework taken while still an undergraduate.
+Written permission to take graduate courses must be obtained from the MPA coordinator and the dean of the Graduate School prior to enrollment.
 The student should apply for permission during the junior year.
 The student should complete the following three courses.